The Architectural Heritage of Kashmir

 The impact of newer building technologies on the traditional architecture of Kashmir has been devastating.

-While architects in the West seem to have realised the dehumanising effect of the stark, uncompromisingly rectangular geometry of buildings of steel, concrete and glass, our tragedy is that we are blindly again aping the west without realising that while it may be a neccessity for skyscrapers, we are not bound by this strict adherence to geometry.
+Our tragedy is that we are again blindly aping the west without realising that while it may be a neccessity for skyscrapers, we are not bound by this strict adherence to geometry.
 Some hope, however, stems from a quite unexpected source.
-The delicate brickwork and design details of some new government buildings like the newly-restored Arts Emporium and the Sangarmal Shopping Complex makes them totally blend into the city, rather than sticking out like a sore thumb, as in the case of the unredeemably ugly GPO building.
+The delicate 'brickwork and jaali' design of some new government buildings like the newly-restored Arts Emporium and the Sangarmal Shopping Complex makes them totally blend into the city, rather than sticking out like a sore thumb, as in the case of the unredeemably ugly GPO building.

-In this context, the listing of the building heritage of Srinagar City carried out a few years ago by the Centre for Heritage and Environment, Kashmir (CHEK) and INTACH is an invaluable effort.
-Their team of researchers compiled data from over 800 properties on the basis of historical, archaeological, and architectural significance in a five-volume report.
-An impressive exhibition of photographs based on this mammoth project was organised at SKICC in September 2005.
-The official website is available at http://www.heritageofkashmir.com/ and though the website design and layout, including the presentation of photographs is not very impressive, it is well worth a visit for the wealth of information on our architectural heritage.
+In this context, the building heritage survey of Srinagar carried out a few years ago by the Centre for Heritage and Environment, Kashmir (CHEK) and INTACH is an invaluable effort.
+Their team of researchers compiled data from over 800 properties on the basis of historical, archaeological, and architectural significance into a five-volume report.
+Though the design and layout and the presentation of photographs is not very impressive, it a significant contribution in itself.

 Home